davisjoseph6/learn_C/README.md

 - how to write programs given at the end (refer to this section).
 - please go step by step, top to down, as this is way to strengthen the basics.

-# 1 algebraic geometry
+# 1 theoretical foundations
-- Algebraic geometry
+1. Algebraic geometry
-## Category theory:
-- Category Theory
+2. Category Theory
-- Higher Category Theory
+3. Higher Category Theory
+4. Model theory
+5. Topos theory

 # 2 cs and ce (Computer Science and Computer Engineering)